Skip to main content

 Is My Back Pain Mechanical or Chemical?

-Once red flags are cleared, we ask whether the pain is mechanical (the body's machinery is stuck) or chemical (the system is inflamed).
+Once red flags are cleared, we ask whether the pain is mechanical (the bodys machinery is stuck) or chemical (the system is inflamed).
 The treatment is different for each.

 Mechanical Pain

 Mechanical back pain is common in our service industry patients.
-Lifting a keg, twisting to grab a patient, hunching over a laptop.
+Lifting a keg, twisting to catch a patient, hunching over a laptop.
 The body has lost smooth motion in a joint or chain of joints.

 • Signs.
 Pain changes with position.
 Better standing or better sitting, with a clear pattern.